Virginia governor's race dead even less than two weeks from Election Day: poll

 One way is by bringing in top Democratic surrogates.
 First Lady Jill Biden campaigned with McAuliffe on Friday and voting rights advocate Stacey Abrams, the former Georgia House Democratic leader who in 2018 made history as the first Black female gubernatorial nominee of a major political party, teamed up with him for two stops on Sunday.

 Vice President Kamala Harris stumps with McAuliffe on Thursday, and former President Barack Obama will campaign with McAuliffe on Saturday.
-McAuliffe’s also said twice over the past week that President Biden will join him as well.
+McAuliffe’s also said twice over the past week that Biden will join him as well.
 But the president’s standing in the commonwealth continue to slip, and stands at 43% approval and 52% disapproval in the new poll.

 CLICK HERE TO GET THE FOX NEWS APP